mlresearch/v124/_posts/2020-08-27-gabriel-bucur20a.md

   instrumental variable models, while at the same time employing weaker assumptions regarding the data generating process.
-We showcase the efficiency, robustness and predictive performance of our algorithm through experimental results on both simulated and real-world data.}"
+We showcase the efficiency, robustness and predictive performance of our algorithm through experimental results on both simulated and real-world data.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: gabriel-bucur20a
 month: 0
-tex_title: "{MASSIVE: Tractable and Robust Bayesian Learning of Many-Dimensional Instrumental Variable Models}"
+tex_title: 'MASSIVE: Tractable and Robust Bayesian Learning of Many-Dimensional Instrumental Variable Models'
 firstpage: 1049
 lastpage: 1058
 page: 1049-1058